 Brown’s enthusiasm for the trades has even extended to encouraging his nephews to pursue them as well.
 “I am always learning new things, and the industry is always changing.
 I like problem-solving, and with what we do, there is always a problem to solve.”
 Aaron learned about the trades after he graduated; so he sees the importance of teaching students about them early.
 “I think if schools preached the trades, it would change things a lot.
 The stability of having a job that will always be there with good pay is important.
 I keep telling the guys we hire that if they get good at this and take pride in their work, the sky is the limit on how far they can go.”

 Making Things Happen

 Someone who has gotten very good at his trade is OEC’s Furniture Superintendent, Mike Babbitt.
 After 30 years in the industry, his expertise is unparalleled.
 “I have pretty much had my hands on every system of furniture that is out there.”
-His trade has taken him to New Orleans, Houston, Wyoming, California, and now Idaho.
+His trade of office furnishings has taken him to New Orleans, Houston, Wyoming, California, and now Idaho.
 To Hammon’s point, furniture installation has been a consistent and successful career for Babbitt regardless of geography.
 Since every job is a new experience, Babbitt embraces each challenge.
 Hel loves that when there is a whole team together, they can make a lot of things happen.

 Making things happen is precisely why the trades are so important to revive.
 While architects and designers spend hours a day designing extraordinary things, it all would be meaningless without the people who put in the blood, sweat, and tears to bring them to life.
 So, let’s not forget that CTE programs and four-year colleges, designers and carpenters, are equally important to building strong, robust communities.